 - Witness roles: The roles of the disinterested witnesses and expert witnesses.

-This class will feature a mock hostile examination of a forensic genealogist on the witness stand.
+A highlight of the Foundations track is a mock hostile examination of a forensic genealogist on the witness stand.
 The demonstration is based on actual experience.

 Legal and Ethical Considerations